jodfie/TrunkSTARTer/README.md

 ## Contributing

-Want to help develop DockSTARTer?
+Want to help develop TrunkSTARTer?
 Check out our [contributing guidelines](https://github.com/jodfie/TrunkSTARTer/blob/master/.github/CONTRIBUTING.md) and [code of conduct](https://github.com/jodfie/TrunkSTARTer/blob/master/.github/CODE_OF_CONDUCT.md).

 ## Special Thanks

-- [nemchik (iXNyne)](https://github.com/nemchik) for creating [DockSTARter](https://github.com/Ghostwriters/Dockstarter) that served as this project's primary codebase and nemchik and the rest of the DS staffs support in my constant bothering with questions.
+- [nemchik (iXNyne)](https://github.com/nemchik) for creating [DockSTARter](https://github.com/jodfie/TrunkSTARTer) that served as this project's primary codebase and nemchik and the rest of the DS staffs support in my constant bothering with questions.
 - [LinuxServer.io](https://www.linuxserver.io) for maintaining some of the Docker images used in this project.